ComputationalBiomechanicsLab/systems/README.md

 - Open windows terminal
 - Run `ssh -L 59000:localhost:<your vpn port> username@cbl1`
+- Type in your password (remember, you can't see it being typed in)
 - Open VNC viewer on your Windows machine
 - Use your VNC password to connect
   - You can reset your VNC password from an SSH terminal with `cbl_vnc-passwd`